vinceskahan/pisetup/README.md

 evolve over time.
 Theoretically it'll be idempotent enough to be able to be (re)run as needed on existing systems.

-Note for Pi Zero - you probably want to change the memory split to 32 MB for the GPU, as the default seems to be 128 MB which leaves not a lot for regular processing

-dmesg reports:
+Models tested on, as reported by 'dmesg':

  * Machine model: Raspberry Pi Zero W Rev 1.1
  * Machine model: Raspberry Pi 3 Model B Rev 1.2
  * Machine model: Raspberry Pi Model B Rev 2
  * Machine model: Raspberry Pi Zero Rev 1.3

-To look for available memory, run "dmesg | grep lowmem" or look for gpu_mem in /boot/config.txt if you have run raspi_config and used advanced options to set the memory split.
+Note: default memory split on the original Pi Zero W Rev 1.1 seems to be 128 MB which leaves very little memory for normal uses.
+Run raspi-config or append "gpu_mem=32" to /boot/config.txt to set it to a more reasonable value.
+You can check after boot by "dmesg | grep lowmem" to see what's left.